Lake Charles Child Custody Attorney

 Custody modification isn’t easy in most cases and requires proving your case for the amendment.
 Contact The Johnson Firm if you are seeking a modification of your child custody arrangement to begin gathering the proof you will need to submit to the court.

 When one parent wishes to relocate out of the state with the child, permission from the court is required.
-If you want to relocate or the other parent is trying to relocate, it’s essential to work with an experienced family law attorney in Lake Charles.
+If you want to relocate or the other parent is trying to relocate, it’s essential to work with an experienced Lake Charles family law attorney.

 Louisiana’s relocation statute applies when a parent wants to establish a primary residence with the child anywhere outside of Louisiana or more than 75 miles from the other parent’s home or current primary residence.
 Once this statute is triggered, specific requirements must be met to move.